 - Once an incoming student confirms their offer of admission, Digital Media and Storytelling students should self enroll using Loyola University's LOCUS system, Assistant Dean Lauren Sanchez (firstname.lastname@example.org) will send detailed instructions via email.

-- Global Media and Strategic Communication will automatically be enrolled in their first-semester courses by Assistant Dean Lauren Sanchez.
-No action is required by the student.
+- Global Media and Strategic Communication will recieve further instruction on enrollment for their first semester from Assistant Dean Lauren Sanchez.

 - Incoming students in both graduate programs will take three required courses their first semester (part-time students will take two required courses).
 View the Digital Media and Storytelling first-year fall curriculum here.
 To view the Global Strategic Communication first-year curriculum please visit our page.